armijnhemel/binaryanalysis-ng/doc/fileformats/zip.md

 not always work with most popular ZIP tools or unpacking libraries, as illustrated by the following example.

-First create a ZIP file:
+First create a ZIP file and test that it can be unpacked:

 ```
 $ zip -r test.zip /bin/ls